 The statistics table also includes controls for you to turn the histogram's mean, median, and standard deviation lines on and off, and change their color.

-You can right-click in the statistics table and select Copy Table, Copy Row, or Copy Value.
+You can right-click in the statistics table and choose Copy Table, Copy Row, or Copy Value.
 This will allow you to copy and paste statistics from the Charts Properties pane into other windows or applications.

 Default y-axis bounds are set based on the range of data values represented on the y-axis.
-You can customize these values by typing in a new desired axis bound value.
+You can customize these values by typing a new desired axis bound value.
 You can set axis bounds as a way to keep the scale of your chart consistent for comparison.
-Click the reset button to revert the axis bound back to the default value.
+Click the reset button to revert the axis bound to the default value.

 You can format the way an axis will display numeric values by specifying a number format category or by defining a custom format string.
 For example, you can use $#,### as a custom format string to display currency values.

 Charts and axes are given default titles based on the variable names and chart type.
 These can be edited on the General tab in the Chart Properties pane.
 You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.